 This Document relates to teachers employed by a local authority or by the governing body of a foundation, voluntary aided or foundation special school (other than a school to which an order made under section 128(2) of the Act applies) in the provision of primary or secondary education (otherwise than in an establishment maintained by a local authority in the exercise of a social services function).

-When the Order comes into force on 1 September 2025 this Document will replace the 2024 Document given effect by the School Teachers’ Pay and Conditions (England) Order 2024.
+When the Order comes into force its provisions will be backdated to 1 September 2026 and this Document will replace the 2025 Document given effect by the School Teachers’ Pay and Conditions (England) Order 2025.

 Department for Education